ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 WinRM limitations
 ------------------
-Due to the design of the WinRM protocol , there are a few limitations when using WinRM that can cause issues when creating playbooks for Ansible.
+Due to the design of the WinRM protocol, there are a few limitations when using WinRM which can cause issues when creating playbooks for Ansible.
 These include:

 * Credentials are not delegated for most authentication types, which causes